nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     <b>Note:</b> A `CommandException` will be thrown if the supplied `index` or `studentId` is invalid, or if the task is already marked as not complete.
     </div>

-14. Lastly, the `UnmarkCommand` will create a new `CommandResult`, which will be returned to `LogicManager`
+14. Lastly, the `UnmarkCommand` will create a new `CommandResult`, which will be returned to `LogicManager`.

 The following sequence diagrams shows how the unmark command works: